 Since CSU is an online university, the term “Campus Community” primarily refers to the faculty and staff.
 There are occasions where a student may be visiting the campus or where there are guests on site.
 These individuals will be warned verbally and given a print out of the submitted warning.

 The CSU Emergency Response Team, consisting of the Office of the President, Human Resources Department and the Security Department, will make the determination if there is a significant emergency situation and the appropriate action and/or notification to the campus community.
 The determination will be made after gathering all available information and weighing the benefit and risk of a warning.
 It will be the practice to err on the side of caution.
 The decision to issue the warning to all employees or a portion of employees will be based on each individual incident.
-The content of the warning will be incident specific, and will include instructions on how to prepare for the impending danger.
+The content of the warning will be incident specific, will withhold the names of victims as confidential, will include instructions on how to prepare for the impending danger and aid in the prevention of similar occurrences.
 Most warnings will be issued by email, and if appropriate, followed by an announcement over the building’s intercom.

 CSU will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.